amplitude/redux-query/docs/use-request.md

 title: useRequest
 ---

-`useRequest` is one of the hooks provided by redux-query-react.
+`useRequest` is one of the React hooks provided by redux-query-react.
 It's intended to be used for cases when you have a component that has network dependencies (i.e. things need to load from the server in order for this component to render properly).
 Its behavior is as follows:

 1. When the associated component first renders, if there is a valid query config provided, then a request will be made (by dispatching a [`requestAsync`](redux-actions#requestasync) action).
 2. Whenever the query config changes and its query key also changes as a result, then a new request will be made.
 Also, if there is a previously-issued request that is still in-flight, then a [`cancelQuery`](redux-actions#cancelquery) action will be dispatched which will attempt to abort the network request.